-- Educational visits

-- Emotional Wellbeing and Mental Health
+- Educational visits - Emotional Wellbeing and Mental Health

-- Managing Allegations against Staff including low level concerns

-currently in Appendix C

 2. Our Principles

 The purpose of this policy is to provide a secure framework for all staff in safeguarding and promoting the welfare of those pupils who attend our school.
 Our school recognises that the safety and welfare of children is paramount and that we have a responsibility to protect children in all of our school activities.
 We take all reasonable steps to ensure, through appropriate procedures and training, that all children, irrespective of sex, age, disability, race, religion or belief, sexual identity or social status, are protected from abuse.
 We will seek to: